TheJanusStream/bevy_symbios_multiuser/README.md

 ```

 1. **Authentication** — Each peer authenticates with their ATProto PDS to obtain a JWT access token.
 2. **Signaling** — Peers connect to the relay via a room-specific URL (e.g. `wss://relay/my_room`) and present the JWT during the WebSocket handshake.
 The URL path determines the **room** — peers only see and communicate with other peers in the same room.
 On native targets, the token is sent as an `Authorization: Bearer` header.
 On WASM targets, the token is sent via the `Sec-WebSocket-Protocol` subprotocol trick (the browser `WebSocket` API does not support custom headers; the relay echoes the selected subprotocol back per RFC 6455).
 A legacy `?token=<jwt>` query parameter fallback is also supported.
-When `auth_required` is enabled, the relay resolves the issuer's DID document, extracts the `#atproto` signing key, and cryptographically verifies the JWT's ES256 signature.
+When `auth_required` is enabled, the relay resolves the issuer's DID document (via `plc.directory` for `did:plc`, or HTTPS for `did:web`), extracts the `#atproto` signing key, and cryptographically verifies the JWT's ES256 signature.
 The authenticated DID becomes the peer's session identity.
 SDP offers/answers and ICE candidates are exchanged via the relay's `SignalEnvelope` wire format.
 3. **P2P Transport** — Once signaling completes, data flows directly between peers over WebRTC data channels.
 4. **Message Bus** — The `SymbiosMultiuserPlugin<T>` serializes/deserializes `T` via bincode (with a 1 MiB size limit).
 Outbound messages are sent via `MessageWriter<Broadcast<T>>`.
 Inbound messages accumulate in a `NetworkQueue<T>` resource that the host app drains at its own pace.